datacarpentry/semester-biology/assignments/sql-1.md

 > Following this assignment students should be able to:

 > - implement quality control for data entry in spreadsheets
-> - import existing data and create new data in a database
+> - import and create data in an SQL database
 > - understand the basic query structure of SQL
 > - execute SQL commands to select, sort, group, and aggregate data